 Your cart was not placed before 7:00 a.m. on collection day

-The lid of your cart was left open
+The lid of your cart was not fully closed.

 What can I put in my cart?